jonbig/Data_Science_Portfolio/data_visualization_projects/voting_district_locater/README.md

 ## **2. Prepare data by collecting and storing the information.**

 All data on state legislative candidates can be found at the Colorado Secretary of State’s website.
 Unfortunately, there are no available reports that include important attributes like the candidate’s district, political party etc. Copying and pasting this data from hundreds of candidates would be incredibly time consuming, so I built a simple web scraper in python to automate the process.
 The scraper saves all of the data as a CSV file.
-[The python code for this scraper has been uploaded into this project folder here.](https://github.com/jonbig/Data_Science_Portfolio/blob/main/data_visualization_projects/voting_district_locater/candidate_data_scraper.py)
+[The python code for this scraper has been uploaded into this project folder.](https://github.com/jonbig/Data_Science_Portfolio/blob/main/data_visualization_projects/voting_district_locater/candidate_data_scraper.py)

 The shapefiles containing polygon data for each legislative district are easily downloaded from public sources.
 There are separate shapefiles for the Colorado House and Colorado Senate, so I used ArcMap to combine them into a single table.